sensedeep/custom-metrics/README.md

 })
 ```

 CustomMetric spans define how each metric is processed and aged.
 The spans are an ordered list of metric interval periods.

-For example, the default spans calculate statistics for the periods: 5 minutes, 1 hour, 1 day, 1 week, 1 month and 1 year.
+The default spans store statistics for the periods: 5 minutes, 1 hour, 1 day, 1 week, 1 month and 1 year.

-Via the `spans` constructor option you can provide an alternate list of spans for higher, lower or more granular resolution.
+Via the `spans` CustomMetrics constructor you can provide an alternate list of spans for higher, lower or more granular resolution.

 The default CustomMetrics spans are: